 Juvenile Justice Planning

 During the 1990s, Kansans, like other states, became more aware of juvenile crime issues.
 In 1995, the Kansas Legislature authorized the formation of the Kansas Youth Authority (KYA) whose initial mission was to study juvenile crime issues and make recommendations to the legislature.
-In 1996, based on the KYA's efforts, the legislature ushered in numerous changes to the Juvenile Offender (JO) code.
-Most of these changes were effective in 1997.
-Here are some of the new laws:
+In 1996, based on the KYA's efforts, the legislature ushered in numerous changes to the Juvenile Offender (JO) code, known as Juvenile Justice Reform.
+Most of these changes became effective in 1997.
+The changes put in place at that time were as follows:

 - Raising of juvenile court jurisdiction from age 21 to age 23;

 - Allowing for more juveniles to be subject to waiver to adult status.
 In some cases, juveniles are presumed waived to adult status and must convince the court to treat them as juveniles; (see K.S.A.
 38-2347)